US National Fingerstyle Champion

 Ten CDs on Flying Fish, Windham Hill, Rounder and Sugarhouse Records, his victory in the US National Fingerstyle Championship, his books, DVD’s, videos, magazine articles, and endorsements all testify to Chris’s standing as one of the elite solo guitar composers, arrangers, and performers of the day.

 - Close and Personal Friends, Chris’s new CD is now out, and drawing raves from both his audiences and the guitar press.
 It’s the second release that focuses on his arranging chops rather than his formidable compositional skills.

-- Ladybug Stomp, his 2007 release, returned Chris to his compositional roots. with eleven striking new original pieces, and a sweet closing duet with the late Artie Traum- the classic Stephen Foster piece, “Hard Times (Come Again No More).”
+- Ladybug Stomp, his prior release, returned Chris to his compositional roots. with eleven striking new original pieces, and a sweet closing duet with the late Artie Traum- the classic Stephen Foster piece, “Hard Times (Come Again No More).”

-- Chris Proctor- Guitar Collection on Alfred/Warner Publications, brought us 12 of the pieces from the CD of the same name in music notation and tablature, along with an instructional CD to help the learner navigate the difficult sections of each piece.
+- Chris Proctor- Guitar Collection on Alfred/Warner Publications, brings us 12 of the pieces from the CD of the same name in music notation and tablature, along with an instructional CD to help the learner navigate the difficult sections of each piece.

-- The Chris Proctor Collection, his 2004 release, sported newly-recorded versions of 16 of his favorite and most popular original pieces into the acoustic limelight once again.
+- The Chris Proctor Collection, his most popular release of original compositions, sports newly-recorded versions of 16 of his favorite and most popular original pieces into the acoustic limelight once again.

-- Under the Influence, Chris’s 2001 release from Sugarhouse Records, showcased his unique talent for arranging, with new spins on familiar pieces from Chris’s musical background in folk, classical, jazz, and pop traditions.
+- Under the Influence, Chris’s all-time best seller on Sugarhouse Records, showcases his unique talent for arranging, with new spins on familiar pieces from Chris’s musical background in folk, classical, jazz, and pop traditions.

-- Taylor Guitars of El Cajon, CA, produced the “Chris Proctor Signature Model” guitar, a custom instrument with a unique package of structural features and electronics, all designed to his specifications.
-This guitar was in honor of Chris’s 20+ years as senior clinician for Taylor.
+- Taylor Guitars of El Cajon, CA, produced 100 “Chris Proctor Signature Model” guitars, a custom instrument with a unique package of structural features and electronics, all designed to his specifications, in honor of Chris’s 20+ years as the original and senior clinician for Taylor Guitars.